lbroseus/FakIR/README.md

 ## Package installation

-Please note that FakIRrequires rlang version >= 0.4.5.
+Please note that FakIR requires rlang version >= 0.4.5.

 Also, FakIR makes use of functionalities from several packages from [Bioconductor](https://bioconductor.org) you might need to install first.
 This can be done by copy-pasting the following code in a R session: